Oreoxmt/tidocs/README.md

 ## Changelog

+### [1.0.7] - 2024-12-23

+- Fix the issue that HTML tables are incorrectly extracted when `<table>` tags appear in code blocks or plain text that is not part of actual HTML markup.

 ### [1.0.6] - 2024-12-21

 - Fix the issue that hyperlinks become broken after merging Word documents due to incorrect relationship reference handling. ([#2](https://github.com/Oreoxmt/tidocs/issues/2))